 There is something wonderful about Irish Soda Bread.
-Like so many other quick breads, it has just a touch of sweetness, is easy to make and delicious right out of the oven.
+Like so many other quick breads, it has just a touch of sweetness and is easy to make.
+Irish Soda Bread is delicious warm, right out of the oven.

 Irish Soda Bread